Preconditioned pseudo-time continuation for parameterized inverse problems: Preconditioners for the Hessian solves

 In traditional optimization, $\ta_k$ is fixed and only $\m_k$ changes with each iteration, whereas in our context both $\m_k$ and $\ta_k$ change with each time step.
 We enforce the secant conditions

 The former is satisfied by construction.
 The latter gives

 The gradient $\nabla_\m J(\m_k,\ta_k)$ is computed as a by-product of the pseudo-time continuation algorithm; see Appendix~\ref{appendix:computation}.
 However, computing $ \nabla_\m J(\m_{k-1},\ta_k)$ would require an additional forward and adjoint solve.
-To avoid this, we consider a first order Taylor expansion in $\ta$,
+To avoid this, we consider a first-order Taylor expansion in $\ta$,

 This implies the approximate secant condition

 where $\vec{z}_k = \m_k-\m_{k-1}$ and

 Note that $\vec{y}_k$ is defined in terms of vectors that are already computed.